Key Takeaways

 The business may need to liquidate assets to pay debts.
 When this occurs, shareholders only receive fund distributions from existing assets after the remaining corporate debts are paid.
 Fortunately, if the company's debts exceed its assets, shareholders are protected from these excess debts thanks to limited liability protection.

 Be sure to notify all creditors with pending claims about the company's decision to dissolve.
-Doing so helps identify claimants of any proceeds from the company's liquidation.
-The Small Business Administration recommends consulting with an accountant, insurers, and an attorney to make sure you've covered your bases.
+This process helps identify claimants of any proceeds from the company's liquidation.
+The Small Business Administration recommends consulting with an accountant, insurers, and an attorney to ensure all legal and financial obligations are met.
 If you have trouble paying all company debts, you may need to file for bankruptcy.

 Dealing With Taxes When Dissolving an S Corp